notsogood1/Pi/README.md

     -   CodeSpaces will automatically detect the port and provide a "Ports" tab at the bottom of the window.
     -   Click the "Ports" tab, and you'll see port 8080 listed.
     -   Click the globe icon next to port 8080 to open the application in a new browser tab.
+4. **White Page Directory**
+    - This page opens a directory with 3 options
+    -     .git/     Pi.html     &     README.md
+    -   Click on Pi.Html to open the page.

-4.  **Interact with the Calculator:**
+5.  **Interact with the Calculator:**
-    -   Your browser will open, displaying the Pi calculator.
+    -   Your Pi page will open, displaying the Pi calculator.
     -   Click "Start Calculating Pi" to begin the approximation.
     -   Click "Stop" to halt the calculation.